Ruxton/iTALM/itunes-affiliate-link-maker/readme.txt

 dialog containing a search for the iTunes store link maker.

-After searching, clicking on any link will ask for a title for the link and insert it into the content editor.
-The link also enables the ability to directly link to albums, something the standard link generator does not normally do.
+After searching, clicking on any link will ask for a title for the link and insert it into the content editor. iTALM also enables the ability to directly link to albums, something the standard link generator does not normally do.

+iTALM also keeps track of recently clicked links and offers them up for clicking prior to searching, while also offering a link masking to hide your affiliate junk from captain smarty pants.

 == Installation ==